torvalds/linux/Documentation/virt/kvm/api.rst

 7.24 KVM_CAP_VM_COPY_ENC_CONTEXT_FROM
 -------------------------------------

-Architectures: x86 SEV enabled
+:Architectures: x86 SEV enabled
-Type: vm
+:Type: vm
-Parameters: args[0] is the fd of the source vm
+:Parameters: args[0] is the fd of the source vm
-Returns: 0 on success; ENOTTY on error
+:Returns: 0 on success; ENOTTY on error

 This capability enables userspace to copy encryption context from the vm indicated by the fd to the vm this is called on.